oneapi-src/oneDNN/doc/advanced/primitive_cache.md

-To mitigate primitive creation overhead, oneDNN provides the primitive cache which automatically caches created primitives to avoid repeating JIT compilation for the primitives with identical operation descriptors, attributes, underlying primitive implementations, etc. It can significantly reduce primitive creation overhead, especially when an application or a framework creates primitives for every instance of inference or iteration of training process.
+To mitigate primitive creation overhead, oneDNN provides the primitive cache which automatically caches created primitives to avoid repeating JIT compilation for the primitives with identical primitive parameters, attributes, underlying primitive implementations, etc. It can significantly reduce primitive creation overhead, especially when an application or a framework creates primitives for every instance of inference or iteration of training process.